Nooshin Al Khadeer

 Nooshin Al Khadeer (born 13 February 1981) is an Indian former cricketer and current national coach of U-19 Women's Cricket team.
 She played as a right-arm off break bowler.
-She appeared in five Test matches, 78 One Day Internationals and two Twenty20 Internationals for India between 2002 and 2012.
+She appeared in five Test matches, 78 One Day Internationals and two Twenty20 Internationals for India from 2002 to 2012.
 She played domestic cricket for Karnataka and Railways.

-She is currently the coach of Railways.
+She is currently the coach of Railways.and India women's national under-19 cricket Team Coach for the 2025 ICC Under-19 Women's T20 World Cup.
 She was also head coach of Supernovas for the 2022 Women's T20 Challenge.

 Career

 She made her debut in international cricket on 8 January 2002 in a One Day International against England.
 She was ranked No. 1 in the world in 2003.
 She took 100 wickets in ODIs.